Hathourne History, Family Crest & Coats of Arms

 Early Origins of the Hathourne family

+The surname Hathourne was first found in Durham at Hawthorn, a township in the parish of Easington.
+The township dates back to 1155 when it was originally spelt Hagethorn and literally meant "place at the hawthorn," from the Old English "hagu-thorn."
 The place is most significant as "on the 5th of November, 1824, not less than 50 vessels perished in a storm immediately off this part, and the crews of all were lost, with the exception of the crew of one only, who were enabled to effect their escape by means of a rope, thrown from the vessel, and brought to land by a Newfoundland dog belonging to Major Anderson."
 "The New England family of this name left this country [(England)] in or before 1634, and until recently wrote themselves Hathorne."
 In Scotland, the name is an old Galloway name.
 "A family of the name were proprietors of Meikle or Over Aires in the parish of Kirkinner."
 In other parts of England, the Hundredorum Rolls of 1273 revealed: Galfridus Hackthom in Huntingdonshire; and John atte Horethorne in Somerset.

 Early History of the Hathourne family

 This web page shows only a small excerpt of our Hathourne research.
 Another 143 words (10 lines of text) covering the years 1273, 1455, 1484, 1602, 1628, 1606, 1681, 1630, 1641, 1717, 1692, 1804, 1864 and are included under the topic Early Hathourne History in all our PDF Extended History products and printed products wherever possible.

 Hathourne Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hathourne has been recorded under many different variations, including Hawthorne, Hathorne, Hawthorn and others.

 Early Notables of the Hathourne family (pre 1700)

 Notables of the family at this time include Major William Hathorne (ca. 1606-1681), English immigrant to North America in 1630; and his son, John Hathorne (1641-1717), a merchant and magistrate of the Massachusetts Bay Colony, Justice of the Special Court...